Skip to content

 • A NATS cluster (3 or more nodes) running JetStream with Raft consensus

-• One or more Chatto instances connecting to the cluster as clients
+• One or more Chatto server processes connecting to the cluster as clients

-• A load balancer distributing traffic across Chatto instances
+• A load balancer distributing traffic across Chatto server processes

 NATS handles leader election and data replication automatically.
-Chatto instances are stateless and don’t need to know about the cluster topology — they just connect to a NATS URL.
+Chatto server processes are stateless and don’t need to know about the cluster topology — they just connect to a NATS URL.

 Chatto’s embedded NATS server is designed for single-node convenience.
 For high availability, run a dedicated NATS cluster.